Cisco IOS Firewall Overview

 Q. How does Cisco Unified Communications Trusted Firewall Control work?

-1. A shared secret key is configured on the TRP (Trust Relay Point) as well as IOS firewall and the key is used to generate a secure token.
+1. A shared secret key is configured on the TRP (Trust Relay Point) as well as Cisco IOS Firewall and the key is used to generate a secure token.

-2. A phone calls another phone across an IOS firewall with Trusted Firewall feature turned on.
+2. A phone calls another phone across a Cisco IOS Firewall with the Trusted Firewall feature turned on.

-3. IOS firewall uses partial ALG inspection to validate the signaling packets.
+3. The Cisco IOS Firewall uses partial ALG inspection to validate the signaling packets.

 5. Cisco Unified CallManager or Cisco Unified CallManager Express inserts TRP into the media path to make sure that the media flows through the TRP.

-6. TRP generates the STUN (Session Traversal Utilities for NAT) message containing a secure token, the IP address and port information for the media flow.
+6. TRP generates the STUN (Session Traversal Utilities for NAT) message containing a highly secure token, the IP address, and port information for the media flow.

-7. Trusted Firewall receives the STUN message, authenticates and authorizes the message based on the secure token (generated with the shared secret) to ensure that it opens pinholes only for trusted TRP request.
+7. Trusted Firewall receives the STUN message, authenticates and authorizes the message based on the token (generated with the shared secret) to help ensure that it opens pinholes only for trusted TRP request.